50 things you need to know before traveling to Spain

 Granada Alhambra - UNESCO World Heritage site, Spain

-#15 However, the most incredible thing about traveling in Spain is the amount of unbelievable beautiful old towns/buildings you can find.
-Some of the best places to visit in Spain are relatively small cities like, Leon, Burgos, Segovia, Cordoba, Salamanca, Caceres, 脕vila… and the list goes on almost endlessly…
+#15 However, the most incredible thing about traveling in Spain is the amount of unbelievably beautiful old towns/buildings you can find.
+Some of the best places to visit in Spain are relatively small cities like Leon, Burgos, Segovia, Cordoba, Salamanca, Caceres, Ávila… and the list goes on almost endlessly…

-#16 In all honesty, cathedrals like Leon’s or Burgos in many countries would be the biggest tourist attraction… In Spain, they are only… one more, and that says a lot!
+#16 In all honesty, cathedrals like Leon’s or Burgos in many countries would be the biggest tourist attraction… In Spain, they are only… “another cathedral,” and that says a lot!

 Best things to do in Spain